 The Variations have been written by an illustrious group of composers; Richard Rodney Bennett, Michael Berkeley, Diana Burrell, Anthony Burton, Peter Maxwell Davies, Jonathan Dove, Stephen Johns, Thea Musgrave, Tarik O’Regan, Anthony Payne, and Judith Weir.
 Totally different stylistically, the piano pieces are unified by the Stölzel theme, and merely observing the differing approaches and compositional techniques employed by each composer, proves compelling.

-Particular favourites (for me) are Jonathan Dove’s beautiful and serene account of the theme (which is No. 10 of the set); essentially diatonic chords laced with thematic material, accompanied by quaver filigree.
+My particular favourites: Jonathan Dove’s beautiful and serene account of the theme (which is No. 10 of the set); essentially diatonic chords laced with thematic material, accompanied by quaver filigree.
 Tarik O’Regan’s Diomedes (No. 9) is equally effective; Slow moving, lyrical, and encompassing a wide keyboard geography.
 As mentioned in my Sinfini article, Judith Weir’s contribution entitled To Judith, from Judith (No. 5) is exciting, feisty, spiky and rhythmical.
 You can listen to a couple of the works from the collection below, which have been recorded by pianist Melvyn Tan.
 The Variations are of varying levels of difficulty, but they are well within any fairly accomplished amateur pianist’s grasp.

 Variations for Judith affords an excellent ‘introduction’ to Contemporary music, and every single book sold makes a contribution to Dimbleby Cancer Care (in memory of Richard Dimbleby).
 You can order your copy today – just click here!